Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared

-We omit the term correlating luminosity and host-galaxy mass to maintain consistency with EBV\_model2, which does not factor in galaxy mass.
+The difference between the max\_model and max\_model2 is that the latter allows for each bandpass to correspond to a unique time of $B$-band maximum light.

-All models account for Galactic extinction using dust maps from \citet{schlafly11}.
-Recent work has made use of both the EBV\_model2 \citep{phillips22, jones22, pierel22, peterson23} and the max\_model \citep{burns18, phillips22, uddin23, lu23}, so we fit each SN with both models to produce two samples.
+The Rv\_model is similar to the EBV\_model, in that it uses $\Delta m_{15}$ and models the luminosity-shape correlation as a linear function.
+The primary difference is that the total-to-selective extinction of the host galaxy is a fitting parameter rather than a global constant taken from the calibration.
+Additionally, rather than using the \citet{folatelli10} values for calibrating luminosity, shape, and colour, this model uses values from \citet{burns11}.